 Glass earned his doctorate in history from the University of North Carolina-Chapel Hill, a master’s degree in American Studies from New York University, and bachelor’s degree from Lafayette College.
 He also completed the program for government executives at the Kennedy School of Government at Harvard University.
 He writes extensively on topics ranging from state-of-the-museum blogs to public memory, historic preservation and industrial history.

-Strimple began her career as the Administrative Assistant at Brent D. Glass LLC, and the Special Events Coordinator and Collections Manager at the Heurich House Museum in Washington, DC.
-After returning to the DC area after graduate school, she served as the Auction Coordinator and a Junior Specialist in Furniture at Alex Cooper Auctioneers in Towson, Maryland.
+Strimple began her career as the Administrative Assistant at Brent D. Glass LLC.
+She also previously served as the Special Events Coordinator and Collections Manager at the Heurich House Museum, and as the Auction Coordinator and Junior Specialist in Furniture at Alex Cooper Auctioneers.

-Strimple holds a master's degree in Fine and Decorative Art from Sotheby’s Institute of Art in London.
-She graduated summa cum laude from Wittenberg University with a bachelor's degree in Art History.
+Strimple holds a master's degree in Fine and Decorative Art from Sotheby’s Institute of Art in London and a bachelor’s degree in Art History from Wittenberg University.

 GRAPHIC DESIGN AND MARKETING